Questions

 Enzyme-labeled antibodies are used for ELISA, Western blotting, and immunostaining.
 Labeled antibodies are detected by reaction with a substrate that emits light or changes color.

-READ ALSO: What is a rental inspection?
+READ ALSO: What is the best place to party?

 What is difference between primary and secondary antibody?